lambohamp/gl/k8s/keyvault/injector/README.md

       type: secret # object type
       name: test-secret # name of the object
 ```
-- Inject into applications using syntax below, referencing to the AzureKeyVaultSecret in 10.
+- Inject into applications using syntax below, referencing to the AzureKeyVaultSecret in the previous step.

 ```yaml
 env: